The word entrepreneur can describe a person who is creative and driven and who succeeds in starting a business/company.

 Stefan Lindstrom’s research on entrepreneurship has aroused interest worldwide.

-In late June he was invited as the only Swedish speaker to share his latest research findings on The International Conference on Thinking.
+Stefan has also been invited as a keynote speaker to share his latest research on The International Conference on Thinking several times.

 The conference is the world’s premier assembly to present ideas on a wide scope of topics.
 Speakers present talks on education, leadership, business, health & medicine, science and technology, the environment, and the humanities.
 The International Conference on Thinking is operated by a U.S. committee headed by David Perkins, professor of education at Harvard University.